sidebase/nuxt-auth/README.md

 const {
   status,
   data,
+  lastRefreshedAt,
   getCsrfToken,
   getProviders,
   getSession,
   signIn,
   signOut,
-} = await useSession({
+} = useSession()
-  // Whether a session is required.
-If it is, a redirect to the signin page will happen if no active session exists
-  required: true
-})

 // Session status, either `unauthenticated`, `loading`, `authenticated`, see https://next-auth.js.org/getting-started/client#signout status.value

 // Session data, either `undefined` (= authentication not attempted), `null` (= user unauthenticated), `loading` (= session loading in progress), see https://next-auth.js.org/getting-started/client#signout data.value

+// Time at which the session was last refreshed, either `undefined` is no refresh was attempted or a `Date`-object of the time the refresh happened lastRefreshedAt.value

 // Get / Reload the current session from the server, pass `{ required: true }` to force a login if no session exists, see https://next-auth.js.org/getting-started/client#getsession await getSession()